Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Probability-Turbulence Divergence Allotaxonographs

-For a primary, familiar example to help us explain our probability-turbulence divergence allotaxonographs, we compare the normalized usage frequency distributions of $2$-gram usage between the first and second halves of Pride and Prejudice~\cite{austen2001a}.
-We note that we are mostly intent here on showing how allotaxonographs function.
-We are not attempting to reveal astonishing insights into one of the most well regarded and well studied novels of all time.
+\begin{textblock} \item For a primary, familiar example to help us explain our probability-turbulence divergence allotaxonographs, we compare the normalized usage frequency distributions of $2$-grams between the first and second halves of Pride and Prejudice~\cite{austen2001a}. \item We emphasize that we are mostly intent here on showing how allotaxonographs function. \item We are not attempting to reveal astonishing insights into one of the most well-regarded and well-studied novels of all time. \end{textblock}

-In Fig.~\ref{fig:probturbdiv.allotaxonometer9000-jane-austen}, we show an allotaxonograph with $\alpha$=3/4 which we will contend below provides a good fit.